- slide 1 of 5

 4. How would the novel have been different if Snowball had driven Napoleon out?

-Although he seems much more dependent on logic and on pleasing the rest of the animals, he also believes in the superiority of the pigs and does nothing to stop the unequal distribution of resources.
-Because the ideals of the farm consist of all of the animals making the choices together, having a leader like Snowball would not likely be much more serene than having a leader like Napoleon.
+Although Snowball seems much more dependent on logic and on pleasing the rest of the animals, he also believes in the superiority of the pigs and does nothing to stop the unequal distribution of resources.
+Because the ideals of the farm consist of all of the animals making choices together, having a leader like Snowball would not likely be much more serene than having a leader like Napoleon.